Reconstruction-Aware Prior Distillation for Semi-supervised Point Cloud Completion: Experiment

 \subsection{Main Results}

 \textbf{Results on MVP dataset:} We first compare our method with PCN \cite{yuan2018pcn}, TopNet \cite{tchapmi2019topnet} and VRCNet \cite{pan2021variational} on the MVP dataset.
 Since there is no existing semi-supervised point cloud completion method, for a fair comparison, we re-train their model using the same number of paired point clouds to report their performance under our semi-supervised training setting.
 We train all models on the MVP training set and test them on the MVP testing set.
 Therefore, the training and testing datasets are homologous.
 Table \ref{tab:mvp_semi} and Fig. \ref{fig:chart} show the results.
 RaPD* is a version of RaPD that discard the self-supervised completion module during training.
 It can be seen that with the increase of paired training data, performances of all models are promoted.
 However, no matter whether we adopt the self-supervised completion module, our method outperforms all existing methods by a large margin.
 These results greatly demonstrate the advantage of our idea of distilling semantic prior from large-scale unpaired data over existing supervised methods.
 The performance gain of RaPD over RaPD* also demonstrates the superiority of the self-supervised completion module in improving the performance.
+We find when using 10\% data, RaPD is outperformed by VRCNet, that is because RaPD is designed for small number of labeled data.
+Here 10\% data reaches around 6000 paired point clouds, which breaks the small data rule in practice, so it would benefit VRCNet more.
+But note, in real world scenarios, it is hard to collect so many paired data.
 Some visualization results are shown in Fig. \ref{fig:mvp}.
 From the visualization, it can be seen that RaPD can obviously recover better geometric details than PCN and RaPD*.
 For example, the leg of the complete chair predicted by RaPD is obviously more clear and more slender than the one predicted by PCN.

 We also compare RaPD with existing state-of-the-art supervised methods.
 All compared methods are training using all the paired data in the training set while RaPD and RaPD* are only trained using 10\% of paired data.
 The result is shown in Table \ref{tab:mvp_fully}.
 It can be seen that though we only use 10\% of paired training data, our method can achieve comparable performance with fully-supervised methods.
 Note that RaPD even outperforms PCN and TopNet.
 As mentioned before, RaPD shares the same network architecture with PCN.
 However, it outperforms PCN using only a small number of data, which further demonstrates the superiority of our semi-supervised training scheme.